 - ½ cup fresh Italian flat leaf parsley, chopped (or try chopped cilantro)

-- 3-4 lbs boneless chicken (breasts or thighs)
+- 2-3 lbs boneless chicken (breasts, thighs or combo)

-- Marinate chicken at least 30 minutes or longer before grilling.
+- Marinate chicken at least 30 minutes, preferably 60 minutes or longer before grilling.
 Squeeze air out of ziplock, lay flat in freezer.
 If frozen, thaw in refrigerator before grilling.
 Remove from marinade, reserve.

 - Grill 6-8 minutes per side over medium-low heat, a minute or two longer if need be for darker meat (thighs).
 Baste with marinade while grilling (optional), leaves a lovely glaze on top.